herculeshamanaka/ds-py-nyc-airbnb/README.md

 # New York City Airbnb Data Analysis
 In this project I'm using an Airbnb file for NYC.
-It's a summarized version but it's possible to have some insights already.
+It's a summarized file version but it's possible to have some insights already.
 The analysis was made using Jupyter notebook.

 I tried to extract the most relevant topics at a first look into the dataset.

+Some relevant data regarding NYC neighbourhood was also extracted from the [NYC Open Data](https://opendata.cityofnewyork.us/).

 What you mind find in this notebook:
 <div>